 SAP is a market leader in enterprise business application software.
-SAP solutions provide a rich set of composable application modules, and configurable functional capabilities which are expected from a comprehensive enterprise business application software suite.
+SAP solutions provide a rich set of composable application modules, and configurable functional capabilities that are expected from a comprehensive enterprise business application software suite.

-The tooling shipped with SAP software addresses many needs for creating SAP-centric environments.
+The tooling included with SAP software addresses many needs for creating SAP-centric environments.
 However, the classic approach to implementing SAP functionality generally leaves the business with a rigid solution that is difficult and expensive to change and enhance.

-- IT Architects and consultants integrating IBM technology with SAP solutions.
+- IT architects and consultants integrating IBM technology with SAP solutions.

 Table of contents